nickc1/nickc1.github.io/skCCM.md

 **3. Split each embedded time series into a training set and testing set.**

 This protects against highly autocorrelated time series.
-For example, random walk time series can seem like they are coupled if you don't split it into a training set and testing set.
+For example, random walk time series can seem like they are coupled if they are not split into a training set and testing set.

 ***
 ![train split](/assets/ccm/train_test_split.png){: .center-image }